sotoruby83/ai-fraud-detection-compliance/README.md

 ### 🌙 Fraud by Time of Day
 ![Fraud by Time](fraud_by_time_of_day.png)

-Fraud increases during nighttime transactions, indicating behavioral anomalies tied to reduced monitoring.
+Fraud rates are higher during nighttime transactions, suggesting increased risk associated with reduced monitoring periods.

 ---